34 Robust Regression: Resistant Lines and Beyond

 The process begins with an initial linear regression model fitted to the data.
 Residuals from this model are then computed, and a weighting scheme is applied: observations with smaller residuals are assigned larger weights, while those with larger residuals (indicating potential outliers) are assigned smaller weights.
 A new regression is then performed using these weights, effectively minimizing the influence of outliers on the fitted line.

-This iterative process is repeated, with weights recalculated after each regression until the residuals stabilize and no further significant changes are observed.
+This iterative process is repeated, with weights recalculated after each regression, until the residuals stabilize and no further significant changes are observed.
 The figure below illustrates three iterations of the bisquare function, showing how weights (displayed as grey text next to each point) evolve.
 Initially, all weights are set to 1, but they are progressively adjusted in response to the residuals derived from the most recent regression model.

-31.2.2.1 Built-in implementation of the bisquare
+34.1.2.3 R implementation of the bisquare

 dat <- data.frame(x,y)